BehindTheScenery/Argentum/docs/README.md

 The installer will attempt to install NeoForge into your vanilla launcher environment, where you can then create a new profile using that version and play the game!

-For support and questions, visit [the NeoForged Discord server][Discord].
+For support and questions, visit [the Saudade Studio Discord server][Discord].
+While we're not actively supporting Argentum, we're happy to help with any questions you might have.

 ## Creating Mods

 [See the "Getting Started" section in the NeoForged Documentation][Getting-Started].

-## Contribute to NeoForge
+## Contribute to Argentum

-If you wish to actually inspect NeoForge, submit PRs or otherwise work with NeoForge itself, you're in the right place!
+If you wish to actually inspect Argentum, submit PRs or otherwise work with Argentum itself, you're in the right place!

 Check the [contribution workflow][Contributing] for details.